 All the recyclable items collected shall be further sent for recycling at the respective units.

 The quotations in respect of the Waste shall be as per Annexure 1.
-The RNE shall make payments to ETPL accordingly.
+The BSG shall make payments to ETPL accordingly.

-ETPL shall share a Sustainability Report on monthly basis which shall state the total Waste collected, recycled and recycling rate of the RNE.
+ETPL shall share a Sustainability Report on monthly basis which shall state the total Waste collected, recycled and recycling rate of the BSG.
 The report shall be based on the GHG (Green House Gas) protocol and GRI standards that captures the GHG emissions emitted as by the waste management efforts of client delivered through ETPL and its environmental impact on trees, water and electricity saved.

 ETPL shall provide the Training Program based on the following terms: